itsmemauliii/Lifestyle_Research/readme.md

 ## Research Context

-This tool is developed as part of academic research in **behavioral data analytics** — focusing on how lifestyle factors correlate with mental wellbeing.
+This tool is developed as part of academic research in **behavioral data analytics**, focusing on how lifestyle factors correlate with mental wellbeing.
 It aims to serve as an **EDA + clustering prototype** for larger-scale mental health analytics projects.

 ---